 Depending on what game or application you’re running and which performance profile you choose from the Asus Command Centre, you’ll be able to squeeze more battery life out of the ROG Ally.
 Options like the ability to switch from 120Hz to 60Hz are just a screen press away, and turning off the flashy RGB stick lighting helps too.

 As for non-gaming activities, the Asus ROG Ally afforded me around 6 hours of battery life while playing with settings, installing games, and messing around with Windows.
-Not too shabby, but it’s probably still worth investing in a battery bank, like the one included in our best Steam Deck accessories list, if you’re planning on venturing away from power outlets.
+Not too shabby, but it’s probably still worth investing in a battery bank if you’re planning on venturing away from power outlets.

 Asus ROG Ally cooling